tushardhole/ScrollShot/README.md

 To add this library to the android application project,
-  1. Copy [library - aar] (https://github.com/tushardhole/ScrollShot/blob/master/aar/scrollshot.aar) to prebuilt-libs folder of your application
+  1. Copy [library - aar] (https://github.com/tushardhole/ScrollShot/blob/master/aar/scrollshot.aar) to libs folder of your application
   2. Go to build.gradle add following dependency,

 <code>